 Sarcoptes sp., itch mites, infect man, domestic animals and poultry.

-In humans Sarcoptes scabei (left and below) causes scabies and in dogs, and other animals it causes mange.
+In humans Sarcoptes scabei (above and below) causes scabies and in dogs, and other animals it causes mange.

 Lifecycle.
 The adult female mite is 0.33 - 0.45 mm, and the male 0.23 mm.
 She burrows into the skin using her mouthparts and cutting surfaces on her front legs.